mattrussi/gitlab-com-runbooks/docs/elastic/kibana.md

 ## Timezone in Kibana

 Before providing screens/information from Kibana, set/check that your timezone in Kibana is UTC.
 It will be easier to understand provided information for you and other team members.

-Timezone can be set in `Settings->Advanced->dateFormat:tz->UTC`.
+  1. Click on `≡` icon on the top right corner.
+  1. Expand `Management` section and under `Kibana` click on `Advanced Settings`.
+  1. Make sure *Time zone* (`dateFormat:tz`) is set to `UTC`.

 # How-to guides